laperss/VM-automatic-deploy/README.md

 # Xerces Cloud Application
 This is a cloud application for robust video conversion.
-The application takes input videos and convert them to output videos of lower quality.
+The application takes input videos and convert them to output videos of another size.
 For scalability and robustness, the cloud service scales with usage and is robust to backend failures.

 ## Run application
+The application is run from one "master vm".
+This VM must be accesable from internet via a floating IP.
 ```
 python3 frontend_local.py -c waspmq/credentials_local.txt
 python3 monitor.py